denisos/webpack-react-starter/README.md

 ## steps followed to assemble
 webpack from scratch (using v4 of webpack per tutorial..latest is v5) https://webpack.js.org/concepts/

+why not webpack v5? simple the course is v4 so I followed that.
+But a next step is to configure a webpack v5 setup.

 ### bootstrap with webpack

  `npm init`